 I was blessed to be able to spend time with my mom.
 She lived in Philippines all her life.
 She came here in California last year, November and stayed with us for five months.
 She is now spending time with my sister in Chicago.
 She absolutely loves her squash!
-She loves it steamed, in stews and in coconut milk sauce.
+She loves it steamed squash, roasted squash, squash in stews, and even in coconut milk sauce.
 I introduced her to the different kinds of squashes.
 In Philippines, she is only familiar with one type of squash which is “Kalabasa“.
 Imagine her delight when we took her to the pumpkin farm last November!
 It is pretty much a staple in Philippines!
 It is healthy and very economical.
 From the young shoots, to its flowers and seeds..you will get the most out of just one “kalabasa“.

 Thankfully I do not have problems finding “kalabasa” or “kabocha“.
 I introduced and cooked acorn squash, zucchini, yellow squash and butternut squash.
 Kabocha is a Japanese Winter squash and have a lot of health benefits.
 Aside from it being low carb , it contains beta carotene , iron , calcium and it is high in fiber too.
 To learn more on how nutritious winter squash is, read HERE.